-Our results in Fig. 8 for the different electron attachment efficiencies indicates that the heated electron temperature height profile is very dependent on the amount of chargeable MSPs.
+Our results in Fig. 8 for the different electron attachment efficiencies indicate that the heated electron temperature height profile is very dependent on the amount of chargeable MSPs.
 Increasing the amount of chargeable MSPs leads to a nearly vanishing electron density at altitudes between 80 and 100 km.
 This aspect of MSPs is not very well known and could be investigated further.
-Note that the electron density profile in case 'MSP,I' might be unrealistically low since it is around one order of magnitude below the electron density measured during ECOMA-7 rocket flight (between 80-95 km), which is the lowest electron density ever measured at auroral latitudes (Friedrich et al., 2012).
-Given that the case 'MSP,I' is indeed very unlikely, indicates that there are either not that many small MSPs (sizes below 0.25 nm) or that the smaller MSPs are not charged.
-The modelling with different electron attachment efficiencies (different charging) and with different MSP number density profiles indicates that the night-time D-region electron temperature varies with the number of chargeable MSP, which again varies with the MSP number density and the charging efficiency.
+Note that the electron density profile in the case "MSP, I" might be unrealistically low since it is around 1 order of magnitude below the electron density measured during the ECOMA-7 rocket flight (between 80-95 km), which is the lowest electron density ever measured at auroral latitudes (Friedrich et al., 2012).
+Given that the case "MSP, I" is indeed very unlikely indicates that there are either not that many small MSPs (sizes below 0.25 nm) or that the smaller MSPs are not charged.
+The modelling with different electron attachment efficiencies (different charging) and with different MSP number density profiles indicates that the night-time D-region electron temperature varies with the number of chargeable MSPs, which again varies with the MSP number density and the charging efficiency.